caller

 Notes

-- The pending is cancelled.
+- The queue is stopped.

 - The method Caller.queue_close is called with